 If the tower outruns the foundation, the system does not become superhuman.
 It becomes imbalanced.

 That fits neatly with autism-and-dimensionality, where the problem is not only more capacity but worse default tuning and fewer robust paths through the search space.
+More dimensions create more possible peaks, but also more ways for the system to fail before it reaches one.

 Why Diagnosed Samples Look Weaker